1

 Mini Mac & Cheese Bites

 Young relatives were coming for a Christmas party, so I wanted something fun for them to eat.
-Instead, the adults devoured my mini mac and cheese. —Kate Mainiero, Elizaville, New York
+To my surprise, it was the adults who devoured these mini mac and cheese bites. —Kate Mainiero, Elizaville, New York

 Spicy Sweet Potato Chips & Cilantro Dip